Cyclicity and iterated logarithms in the Dirichlet space: Introduction

 In the paper \cite{APRSS2} the authors gave some conditions for cyclicity of functions in radially weighted Besov spaces on the unit ball of $\C^d$ (including the Dirichlet space $D$ and the Drury-Arveson space).
 All of those results hold for all spaces $D(\mu)$, even though the weight may not be radial.
 In the current paper we will show that if $\HH=D(\mu)$, then the validity of the results from \cite{APRSS2} can be extended to hold for a larger class of functions.

 The cyclic functions in $H^2$ are the outer functions.
-From this and the contractive inclusion $D(\mu)\subseteq H^2$ it follows that cyclic functions in $D(\mu)$ have to be outer. \begin{thm} Let $\mu$ be a nonnegative finite Borel measure on $\T$, and let $g\in D(\mu)$ be outer.
+From this and the contractive inclusion $D(\mu)\subseteq H^2$ it follows that cyclic functions in $D(\mu)$ have to be outer.
+Furthermore, for spaces $\HH$ with normalized complete Nevanlinna-Pick kernel it is an easy observation that $g\in \HH$ is cyclic, if and only if $1/g \in N^+(\HH)$, see e.g. \cite{APRSS2}, Theorem 3.1.
+Since $N^+(\HH)$ is an algebra, it follows that if $g^{-\frac{1}{n}}\in N^+(\HH)$ for some $n\in \N$, then $g$ must be cyclic.
+This suggests to consider logarithms. \begin{thm} Let $\mu$ be a nonnegative finite Borel measure on $\T$, and let $g\in D(\mu)$ be outer.